Track 3 - April 5 – 7, 2016

 1:40 Session Break

 1:50 Chairperson’s Remarks

-Brian Bissett, Senior Member, Institute of Electrical and Electronics Engineers
+Brian Bissett, Senior Member, Baltimore Section, Institute of Electrical and Electronic Engineers (IEEE)

 3:25 Refreshment Break in the Exhibit Hall with Poster Viewing